slyon2/hello-world/README.md

 # hello-world
 First repo

-I like to :bike and :run.
+I like to 🚲 and 🏃.